vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/storage/storage.md

 ## Pre-configured storage classes

 When using [dynamic provisioning](../../reference/pvs-and-pvcs#dynamic-provisioning) of a persistent volume, a storage class must be specified.
-The default storage class is not configured in Kubernetes clusters you create in the Cloud Containers service.
+The default storage class is not configured in Kubernetes clusters you create in the Managed Containers service.
 You can either set the default class manually, or explicitly specify the required class when creating a PVC.

-In Cloud Containers, there are pre-configured storage classes that use Cinder CSI for block storage.
+In Managed Containers, there are pre-configured storage classes that use Cinder CSI for block storage.
 They provide different storage types that you can use when configuring dynamic provisioning of a PV:

 - For a specific [region](../../../../tools-for-using-services/account/concepts/regions) indicating the required availability zone.
 - For any region and availability zone.
 Such storage classes are called multi-zone ones.
 Multi-zone storage classes are only available for [second-generation](/en/kubernetes/k8s/concepts/cluster-generations) clusters.
 For more details on working with them, refer to the [Using multi-zone storage classes](/en/kubernetes/k8s/how-to-guides/multiaz-storage-class) section.